 Case Study: Warren Buffett of Berkshire Hathaway

 Warren Buffett is known for exemplifying the laissez-faire leadership style as he allows people he works with to do their jobs without his supervision or intervention.
-His great success over several years has been attributed to his style of leadership that allows a culture of motivation and confidence.
+His great success over several years has been attributed to his style of leadership which allows a culture of motivation and confidence.
 He, however, sees to it that he only hires people he can trust to do their jobs.

 The laissez-faire leadership style emerged from the French word laissez-faire which means “leave alone”.
 Also called the hands-off approach, this style is based on the concept that leaders can leave their employees or teams alone in coming up with ideas or decisions for the business departments they are part of.